 – This medication is a retinoid and is a derivative of Vitamin A.

 – Mostly unknown

-– Drug may amplify certain proteins in skin that reduces sebum production
+– The drug may amplify certain proteins in the skin that reduces sebum production

 – It may cause cell death in many cells – especially those that are at the base of causing acne.